kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 Additionally, the presence of a Lease Deed of the property in records further strengthens our position.
 This Lease Deed contains reference signatures of the testator and is documented in the official government property records as well.
 The existence of this reference document in official records adds an extra layer of credibility and authenticity to the Will, reinforcing its status as a valid legal instrument.
 To bolster the already substantial primary evidence, a handwriting analysis of the testator's signature should provide another layer of assurance regarding the authenticity and validity of the Will.

-#### 4. Section 69 of the Indian Evidence Act, 1872:
+#### 5. Section 69 of the Indian Evidence Act, 1872:

-This section states that if both attesting witnesses to a will are dead, then the will can be proved by proving the handwriting of one attesting witness.
+> 69. Proof where no attesting witness found.
+If no such attesting witness can be found, or if the document purports to have been executed in the United Kingdom, it must be proved that the attestation of one attesting witness at least is in his handwriting, and that the signature of the person executing the document is in the handwriting of that person.

 **Reference Cases and Verdict:**

-1. **Janki Narayan Bhoir v.
-Smt.
-Laxmibai and Ors.
-(1984 AIR 1159)**, in this case, the Supreme Court held that the attestation of one attesting witness is sufficient to prove the execution of a will when both attesting witnesses are dead.
-2. **J. Naval Kishore v.
+1. **J. Naval Kishore v.
 D. Swarna Bhadran, J. Parasmul, P. Venugopal and Ors.
 (2007 AIR 2899)**, in this case, the Supreme Court held that the attestation of one attesting witness is sufficient to prove the execution of an unregistered will when both attesting witnesses are dead.

 **My Inference:**